Nena von Schlebrügge

-Birgitte Caroline "Nena" von Schlebrügge (born January 8, 1941) is a Mexican-born Swedish-German fashion model of the 1950s and 1960s.
-She started her high-fashion modeling career in London in 1957 and continued in New York City in 1958 at the Ford Modeling Agency.
-In New York, she worked at Vogue and Harper's Bazaar.
+Birgitte Caroline "Nena" von Schlebrügge (born January 8, 1941) is a Swedish-German fashion model who achieved prominence in the late 1950s and 1960s and later became a psychotherapist.
+She began her high-fashion modeling career in London in 1957 and was later signed by the Ford Modeling Agency in New York City in 1958, where she appeared in editorial and runway work for major fashion publications including Vogue and Harper's Bazaar.

 She was briefly married to Timothy Leary from 1964 to 1965.
-After marrying the Buddhist scholar Robert Thurman in 1967, she adopted the name Nena Thurman.
+After her marriage to Buddhist scholar Robert Thurman in 1967, she became known professionally and socially as Nena Thurman.
 The actress Uma Thurman is their daughter.

-She studied to become a psychotherapist and served as Managing Director of Tibet House US.
-She is now the Executive Chairwoman of the Menla retreat and health spa in upstate New York.
+After her modeling career, von Schlebrügge trained in psychotherapy.
+She later served as managing director of Tibet House US.
+As of 2018, she is the executive chairwoman of the Menla Retreat and Health Spa in upstate New York.

 Family

-Schlebrügge's father was German officer Baron Friedrich Karl Johannes von Schlebrügge.
+Born a member of the Schlebrügge family, once part of the German nobility, Nena's father was German officer Friedrich Karl Johannes von Schlebrügge.
 Her Swedish mother Birgit Holmquist served as Axel Ebbe's model for Famntaget ("The Embrace"), a 1930s statue of a nude woman that overlooks the harbor of Smygehuk in Sweden.